Tessa Ross: Career

 After graduating from Oxford, Ross became a literary agent in 1986.
 She then segued into television, commissioning work for Bill Bryden, who had worked at the Royal National Theatre and was the head of the BBC Scotland drama department.
-Ross also worked as a script editor.
+She also worked as a script editor.
 Ross was married at the time and left when she became pregnant.
 She then returned to London, and in 1990 ran the National Film Development Fund, which later became British Screen.

 In 1993, Ross worked again at BBC.
 She ran the Independent Commissioning Group for Drama from 1993 to 2000, commissioning many film and television projects, including Billy Elliot and Clocking Off.
-In 2000, Ross worked at Channel 4, where she became Head of Drama and was later appointed Head of Film.
+In 2000, she worked at Channel 4, where she became Head of Drama and was later appointed Head of Film.
 Ross ran Film4 and Film4 Productions from 2002 to 2014.
-She was appointed to the Board of the Royal National Theatre in 2011, and in 2014 appointed Chief executive.
+She was appointed as a Governor of the British Film Institute in 2010.
+The following year, she was appointed to the Board of the Royal National Theatre, and became Chief executive in 2014.
 She resigned in April 2015, citing concerns over the new leadership structure, but remained working with the National Theatre as a consultant.

 Ross is an Honorary Associate of London Film School.